HID USB Device Class Definition

 HID Usage Tables

-USB HID Working Group member companies may request changes to the HID Usage Tables by filling out and submitting the form below.
+HID-WG members may request changes to the HID Usage Tables (HUT) by filling out and submitting the HUTRR form below.
 Please note the voting and submission policies at the end of the document.

 The Device Class Definition for PID 1.0 provides information for the development of Physical Interface Devices.
 These devices include force feedback joysticks, steering wheels, etc. It allows peripheral and driver developers to use a common set of HID report descriptors, device usages and reports to describe the characteristics of a PID class device.